Bira/octopus-carnival/_posts/2023-05-21-shadow-scion.md

 The Shadovar/Netherese are a little less horrible than the Red Wizards, but only a little.
-I wonder if you can capture their restored flying island and use it to fight the finished Thayan fortress in a giant robot battle.
+I wonder if you can capture their restored flying island and use it to fight the finished Thayan fortress in a giant ~~robot~~ magical structure battle.